How to Butcher a Turkey at Home

 Next, I dunk the bird into a pot of scalding water to make plucking much easier.
 The water temperature should be between 145F and 150F.
-Hold the bird in the hot water for 45 seconds to 1 minute.
+Carefully dunk the bird in the hot water for 45 seconds to 1 minute.

 |The carcass goes into the scalding pot.|

-Carefully remove the bird from the scalding pot and let the hot water run off.
-Then hang where you can pluck the feathers.
+Carefully remove the bird from the scalding pot (#ad) and let the hot water drip off.
+Then hang or place on a flat surface where you can pluck the feathers.
 I use an old bushel basket lined with a garbage bag to collect all the stuff I can’t use.